-Students are required to register for this course on Blackboard but do not need to register in uSis.
+Students are required to register for this course in uSis.
 (Registration for the exam in uSis is not required since there is no classical examination.)

-Additionally, a selection of relevant journal articles, which can downloaded through the university library or via Blackboard.
+An additional selection of relevant journal articles.
+These will be available for downloading through the university library or via Brightspace (to be announced).